abrudz/aplcart/README.md

 ## Application Integration

+### Browsers

+APLcart supports [OpenSearch](https://en.wikipedia.org/wiki/OpenSearch) and as such can be added as search engine on various browsers, including Safari, Edge, Firefox, and Chrome.

 ### Dyalog Windows IDE

 The Windows Dyalog IDE allows using an online search when <kbd>F1</kbd> is pressed with the cursor on an unknown word: